TUDelft-PRIME-Books/Linear-Algebra/Chapter4/ChangeOfBasis.md

 ::::

-The rest of the exercises are about matrix representations of linear transformations.
+The remaining exercises are about matrix representations of linear transformations.

 ::::{grasple}